JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **Impotence is grounds for divorce in 26 U.S. states**.
+And here is a just a random fact -  **Even if you eat food standing on your head, the food will still end up in your stomach**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)